rpellumbi/ECE-3400-Team15/finaldesign/index.md

 Here is a picture of the phototransistor and amplifier circuit.
 This circuit was placed on the top of the robot.
 The orange wire is the amplified output signal sent to the mux.

+Our overall traversal algorithm changed from the implementation in Milestone 3.
+In milestone 3 we favored a depth first search approach until we hit a coordinate where we were surrounded by all visited coordinates.
+We still do DFS until we need to backtrack but instead of true backtracking we plan a path to the “nearest” way possible.
+We also had to implement robot avoidance.

+The algorithm from milestone 3 was
+MODIFIED DFS ALGORITHM

+If at an intersection
+	If this is the first time running the algorithm First_run = false
+		Set {0,0} to explored
+	Else
+		Update position
+	Update the GUI
+	Push the surrounding unvisited valid coordinates to the stack (valid = in bounds and no wall in between) If the stack is not empty
+		V = popping the first element of the stack
+		If V has NOT been explored
+			If V is the front coordinate
+				Go forward
+			Else if V is the left coordinate
+				Turn left
+			Else if V is the right coordinate
+				Turn right
+			Else V is a coordinate not immediately surrounding us Plan a path to V
+				Traverse that path
+			Set V to explored
+Else if not at an intersection
+	If every node has not been explored
+		Line follow
+	Else If every node has been explored
+		Celebrate

+We spent a lot of time figuring out how to path plan back to the “nearest” unexplored node.
+We say nearest because our robot didn’t traverse the true shortest path back, but instead we traversed the shortest path via prioritizing certain movements.

+While path planning we prioritize moving forward first, then left, then right (directions relative to the way the robot is facing).
+The algorithm first checks if v is in front of, to the right of, or to the left of the robot.
+If the robot can legally move in the direction of v, it will.
+Otherwise, the robot checks for any legal exits in the same order of priority, forward, left, and then right.
+If there are still no legal exits, the robot turns around.

+We realized that path planning this way sometimes yielded a path that wasn’t traversable since the robot would plan a path where it just went in a circle.
+This was due to us prioritizing movements in the order of front then left then right.
+When this happened the Queue that we used would consume too much memory and the robot would come to a complete halt.
+So we made the path planning with front, left, right prioritization return false if the queue was loaded with more than 20 values.
+If this happens we just plan a path with front, right, left prioritization and traverse that instead.

+Note: the robot was designed to start in front of the {0,0} intersection since it was easier to insert in the maze that way.

+The algorithm we settled on for the final competition now looked as follows.

+PATH PLANNING ALGORITHM
+GURU MAKE SURE THIS AND THE ABOVE FORMATS RIGHT LIKE THE LAST ONE

+If at an intersection
+	If it’s the first run
+		Set {0,0} to explored
+Update position
+Scan and update wall information
+Update the GUI
+If there is a robot
+	Replan a path with robot in mind
+	Push the surrounding unvisited valid coordinates to the stack If the stack is not empty
+		V = popping the first element of the stack
+		While (V is explored)
+			Keep popping V
+		If V has NOT been explored
+			If the planned path to V via flr is valid
+				Plan a path to V
+			Else
+				Plan a path to V via frl prioritization
+			Traverse the path to V
+		Mark V as explored
+Else if not at an intersection
+	If there's a robot
+		Freak out until they move
+	Else If every node has not been explored
+		Line follow
+	Else If every node has been explored
+		Celebrate

+The path planning algorithm was modified slightly so that we could just use path planning instead of all those conditionals you see in the milestone three algorithm  above.
+When this worked, IT WORKED.
+We could regularly traverse a whole 9x9 with little misinformation on the GUI.
+Then we decided to remodel our robot the night before and pretty much set ourselves up for failure.
+We highly recommend you take a look at the Final_Competition_Final code.
+It is well commented and an elegant implementation of the maze traversal.